theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## WPA2-PSK
 PSK is the shared password that this network administration would like to avoid using in the future
 ## WPS
-Wi-Fi protected setup connects users to a wireless network using a shared PIN or personal identification number
+Wi-Fi protected setup connects users to a wireless network using a shared PIN or personal identification number.
+WPS Bad
 ## WPA2-AES
 WPA2 or Wi-Fi Protected Access 2 encryption with AES or Advances Encryption Standard is a common encryption method for wireless networks but it does not provide any centralized authentication functionality.
 ## DAC